Scurvyez/Lexogic/README.md

 Your go-to dictionary bot!

-Use te following command to lookup any English word you don't know.
+Use the following command to look up any English word you don't know.

-`!define [word to lookup]`
+`!define [word to look up]`